 The Impact of Genetic Research on Breast Cancer in The Bahamas: Dr. John Lunn

-Generic research over the past four years has clearly shown that Bahamian women with breast cancer have the highest prevalence of an inherited gene in the BRAC gene in the world.
-In fact over 25% of Bahamian women with breast cancer have this inherited pre-disposition.
-Carriers of this mutation armed with information can now plan preventative strategies.
+Generic research has clearly shown that Bahamian women with breast cancer have the highest prevalence of an inherited gene in the BRAC gene in the world.
+In fact, more than 25% of Bahamian women with breast cancer have this inherited pre-disposition.
+Carriers of this mutation can now plan preventative strategies.
 More and more young women are now coming forward for prophylactic bilateral mastectomy and reconstruction.
 They are also aware that if they have their ovaries removed (at age 35) it will give them a 70% protection against breast cancer and eliminate the risk of ovarian cancer which is also associated with this generic abnormality.